nytimes/objective-c-style-guide/README.md

 ## Dot Notation Syntax

-Dot notation SHOULD be used for getting and setting properties.
-Bracket notation SHOULD be used in all other instances.
+Dot notation is RECOMMENDED over bracket notation for getting and setting properties.

 **For example:**
 ```objc